pkmnfrk/pokedex_clicker/README.md

  * Purchase upgrades to make your trainers more effective!
  * Fill up your Pokédex to unlock a new set of Pokémon!
  * Start in Generation 1 (Red/Blue), and work your way up to Generation 7 (Sun/Moon)!
+ * Mobile browser friendly (no zooming on rapid taps)!

 ## Planned features